 In this article, we'll share with you a snapshot of some of our assessments.
 In order to really get to grips with the full EdPlace assessment experience, the best option is to get into an EdPlace sample account and try it out for yourself.
 You'll be able to experience first-hand how our assessments work and what they look like to students, as well as test your own National Curriculum knowledge!
-If you're interested in doing this, then contact your principal NTP lead for login details for your company's NTP sample assessment account.
+If you're interested in doing this, then contact your principal NTP lead for login details for your company's sample assessment EdPlace account.

 All of our assessments begin with a brief introduction that outlines the structure of the assessment that a student is about to complete.
 This can take two forms, written (as shown below) or video, however, regardless of the format, the content is broadly the same.

 Once a student has begun their assessment they will see a series of questions relevant to their year group and chosen subject, but will differ in number between the age groups.
 Our assessments utilise 12 different types of questions which allow for the assessments to be automatically marked as a student progresses through them.

 Below you will see examples of questions from within the EdPlace maths catch-up assessments for different year groups.

 The year 2 maths question above is a multiple text labelled question allowing students to free-type their answer in each labelled box.
 Once a student has completed a question, if they are correct they will be notified and there is also the option to read the teacher's explanation if they choose.